Right Angled Triangle

 What are the Different Types of Right Triangles?

 The triangles are classified based on the measurement of the sides and the angles.
-The three types of right triangles are as mentioned below.
+The three types of right triangles are mentioned below.

 - An isosceles right triangle is a triangle in which the angles are 90º, 45º, and 45º.